ZakariaAit51/valorant-player-data/Readme.md

 ## Disclaimer

 This script uses the HenrikDev API to fetch player data and MMR information.
 Please ensure you have appropriate permissions and follow the API usage policy.

----

-Replace `"yourusername"` with your GitHub username and `"valorant-player-data"` with the appropriate repository name.